lydiawdesign/Third-Party-APIs-Work-Day-Scheduler-LW/README.md

 - tried doing with the timeblockColors function (doesn't work).
 The idea was that there is a variale that would get the attribute of the hour attribute (data-hour), then log it in the console, and check if that number is equal to the current time, past the current time, or less than the current time.
 Based on the results then it would add the style classes listed in css.

+- then I went back and tried a new logic.
+I tried used moment.js to define the timeNow. then I wanted to get the time from the timeblocks and parse it.
+Then check what the outcome of that is to the current time and based on if it's equal to, less than, or more than, add and remove the neccessary class (future, present, past).
+Unfortunately, I don't believe this works either but it's difficult to tell since it's too late to test properly.

 WHEN I click into a timeblock
 THEN I can enter an event